 Lately I have been picking cigars from the local B&M based on the interesting look or color to the wrapper.
-And while that might not be indicative of the quality of the cigar pick, it's still a fun way for me to make a choice (I get very indecisive in the humidor).
-Today's pick was the Nat Sherman Timeless Collection Hermoso.
-This cigar has a glistening red Dominican wrapper,
+And while that might not be indicative of the quality of the cigar pick, it’s still a fun way for me to make a choice (I get very indecisive in the humidor).
+Today’s pick was the Nat Sherman Timeless Collection Hermoso.
+This cigar has a glistening red Honduran wrapper,

 this baby looks like a sparkly cinnamon stick!
-The hermoso size weighs in at 5.5x54 and it's a rustic looking wrap with a cool vintage style label.
+The hermoso size weighs in at 5.5×54 and it’s a rustic looking wrap with a cool vintage style label.
 I like the look of this cigar and it smells really nice, kinda like a old cedar barn filled with fermenting hay.

 The cut and pre-light draw reveal a very nice resistance and a quick toast and a light introduce me to the slight peppery flavor with a distinct cinnamon finish.
 The Nat Sherman Timeless Collection cigar is produced by Quesada, which is ironic because the last cigar I smoked and reviewed yesterday was the Quesada Jalapa.
 I didn’t plan to smoke two Quesadas in a row.
 I was merely picking cigars with striking wrapper color and these two caught my eye, which tells me that Quesada creates cigars with interesting colored wrappers.
 I like that!